cccb/servicepoint/CONTRIBUTING.md

 The main branch is supposed to be a working version, including language bindings, which means sometimes your PR may be merged into a temporary development branch.

+Unit tests and documentation are required for the core library.

 ## Language bindings

 Pull requests for your preferred language will be accepted.